 Visit Times Square

 Times Square is a feast for the senses.
-The energetic area is bursting with street performers, giant signs, bright lights, NYC street foods, television studios, the Nasdaq Marketplace and huge stores like the Virgin Megastore and Disney store.
+The energetic area is bursting with street performers, giant signs, bright lights, NYC street foods, television studios, the Nasdaq Marketplace and huge stores like the Virgin Megastore and Disney Store.
 Chocolate lovers will melt for the Hershey store and M&M store.
-There are museums such as Discovery Times Square Museum, Ripley’s Believe It or Not and Madame Tussaud’s wax museum.
-Most of the area is pedestrian friendly, with plenty to occupy kids right on the sidewalk.
-This is also the area where you will find most Broadway plays and a same day TKTS booth in case you want to try your luck at scoring a last-minute seat for a show.
+There are plenty of museums to visit in the area, such as Discovery Times Square Museum, Ripley’s Believe It or Not and Madame Tussaud’s Wax Museum.
+Most of the area is pedestrian-friendly, with plenty to occupy kids right on the sidewalk.
+This is also the area where you will find most Broadway plays and a same-day TKTS booth in case you want to try your luck at scoring a last-minute seat for a show.

 Twirl on the Ice in NYC

-There is nothing like ice skating in Rockerfeller Center in the winter, but the lines can get long, especially around the holidays.
-This is probably one of the most popular things to do in NYC with kids!
+There is nothing like ice skating in Rockefeller Center in the winter, but the lines can get long, especially around the holidays.
+(While you are there, take a trip to the Top of the Rock!)
+Ice skating in Rockefeller Center is probably one of the most popular things to do in NYC with kids.
 There are other options, such as Central Park, the Bank of America Winter Village at Bryant Park Rink, the LeFrak Center — ice rink in winter and roller rink in summer — and the Sky Rink at Chelsea Piers, which is open year-round and more.